tjujingzong/NLPCC2026-Task8-FIIA/README.md

 1. The official dataset has been released in the `dataset` directory.
 2. The [Available Tracks and Model Scope](#evaluation-operations-and-specifications) has been updated.
 3. The [Attack Sample Validity Check](#attack-sample-validity-check) rules have been updated.
 The corresponding self-check script has been released in the `validate` directory.
-4. Additional note: API costs incurred during the preliminary exploration and testing stage shall be borne by participating teams themselves.
-The evaluation system backend and leaderboard URL will become available during the leaderboard competition stage (June 11–June 20).
-Participating teams will be notified by email before the system opens.

 ## Q&A (Continuously Updated)